-The last channel of image\atm.bsq contains the surface temperature map evaluated with the appropriate emissivity, the preceding thermal channels in this file contain the surface radiance.

-In case of the ISAC algorithm an additional file image\isac\lpath\trans.dat contains the spectral path radiance and transmittance estimates for the scene.
-Fig. 4.15 shows an example of these spectra derived from a SEBASS scene.
+The last channel of $image_atm.bsq$ contains the surface temperature map evaluated with the appropriate emissivity, the preceding thermal channels in this file contain the surface radiance.
+In case of the ISAC algorithm an additional file $image_isac_lpath_trans.dat$ contains the spectral path radiance and transmittance estimates for the scene.
+Fig. 3.16 shows an example of these spectra derived from a SEBASS scene.

-Figure 4.15: Path radiance and transmittace of a SEBASS scene derived from the ISAC method.
+Figure 3.16: Path radiance and transmittace of a SEBASS scene derived from the ISAC method.

-Fig. 4.16 presents the at-sensor/at-surface radiance and brightness temperatures.
+Fig. 3.17 presents the at-sensor/at-surface radiance and brightness temperatures.
 The at-sensor products clearly show the atmospheric absorption features which are removed in the at-surface quantities, apart from small residual effects.
 The bottom graphic presents the corresponding surface emissivity spectrum.

-Figure 4.16: Comparison of radiance and temperature at sensor and at surface level.
+Figure 3.17: Comparison of radiance and temperature at sensor and at surface level.

-4.10 External water vapor map
+3.10 External water vapor map

 Sometimes, it is convenient to use an external water vapor map, even if this map could be derived from the scene.
-If the scene is named "scene.bsq" then the external map should be named "scene\wv.bsq" and it must have the same number of image lines and pixels per line as the scene.
-If this file is available in the same directory as the scene, it will be automatically used during the processing and the usage is also documented in the log file ("scene\atm.log").
+If the scene is named "scene.bsq" then the external map should be named "scene_wv.bsq" and it must have the same number of image lines and pixels per line as the scene.
+If this file is available in the same directory as the scene, it will be automatically used during the processing and the usage is also documented in the log file ("scene_atm.log").
 Note: this feature is only supported for instruments that are able to retrieve the water vapor column with the intrinsic channels, because the prerequisite is the availability of the corresponding LUTs.
-The menu ATCOR:Define Side Inputs allows to select or deselect a water vapor map to be used as side input.

-4.11 External AOT 550 nm map
+3.11 External AOT 550 nm map

-Although ATCOR calculates the aerosol optical thickness map (at 550 nm) if the variable aerosol option is set (parameter npref=1 in the '\.inn' file), the import of an external AOT(550nm) map is also supported.
+Although ATCOR calculates the aerosol optical thickness map (at 550 nm) if the variable aerosol option is set (parameter npref=1 in the '.inn' file), the import of an external AOT(550nm) map is also supported.
 This file should be located in the same folder as the scene.
-If the file name of the image is 'scene.bsq' then the corresponding AOT map should be named 'scene\aot550.bsq'.
+If the file name of the image is 'scene.bsq' then the corresponding AOT map should be named 'scene_aot550.bsq'.
 The size of this map should match the scene size (i.e. same number of columns and lines as the scene).
 If this map is stored as float data, then it contains the original AOT(550nm) values (i.e. without scale factor).
-This map can also be provided as 16-bit signed or unsigned integer with a mandatory scale factor of 1000.
-The menu ATCOR:Define Side Inputs allows to select or deselect an external aot550 map to be used as side input.
+This map can also be provided as 16-bit signed or unsigned integer with a mandatory scale factor of 1,000.